Skip to content

 Overall Architecture

-The DriverGaze360 system comprises two components: a large-scale 360° dataset and the DriverGaze360-Net prediction network.
+The DriverGaze360 system consists of two parts: a large-scale 360° dataset and the DriverGaze360-Net prediction network.

-Dataset Collection: A driving environment is constructed using the CARLA simulator.
-Nineteen participants wear eye-tracking devices and complete diverse driving tasks in the simulator.
-Panoramic images are captured at a resolution of 6400×720 pixels, covering the full 360° field of view.
-Each frame is synchronized with RGB images, depth maps, instance segmentation maps, gaze coordinates (gaze_x, gaze_y), and vehicle state information (steering, throttle, brake, position, speed, etc.).
-The dataset encompasses 9 driving scenario types, including both routine driving and safety-critical situations (e.g., emergency events), totaling approximately 1 million annotated frames.
+Data Collection: The driving environment is built using the CARLA simulator.
+19 participants wearing eye-tracking devices completed various driving tasks.
+The panoramic images feature a 6400×720 resolution, covering a full 360° field of view.
+RGB images, depth maps, instance segmentation maps, gaze coordinates (gaze_x, gaze_y), and vehicle state information (steering, throttle, brake, position, speed, etc.) are synchronized per frame.
+The dataset includes 9 types of driving scenarios, encompassing both routine driving and safety-critical events (e.g., emergencies), totaling approximately 1 million annotated frames.

-Network Architecture: DriverGaze360-Net adopts an encoder–decoder structure with Video Swin Transformer as the backbone, coupled with a multi-head decoder for joint learning of attention map prediction and semantic segmentation.
-The model takes a sequence of \(T\) consecutive panoramic frames as input (default \(T=16\)) and outputs an attention heatmap along with a 7-class semantic segmentation map.
+Network Architecture: DriverGaze360-Net adopts an encoder-decoder structure with a Video Swin Transformer as the backbone, paired with a multi-head decoder to achieve joint learning of attention maps and semantic segmentation.
+The model takes a sequence of T consecutive panoramic frames (default T=16) as input and outputs an attention heatmap and 7-class semantic segmentation maps.

-Key Design 2: Joint Learning with Auxiliary Semantic Segmentation Head
+2. Joint Learning with Auxiliary Semantic Segmentation Head: Identifying "What Object" to Predict "Where"

-The total loss is a weighted combination of the attention loss and the segmentation loss:
+The total loss is a weighted combination of attention loss and segmentation loss:

 \[L_{total} = w_{sal} \cdot L_{sal} + w_{ss} \cdot L_{ss}\]